 Food Aid Quality Review (FAQR)

-The study is being implemented in Kaya, Pissila, Barsalogho, and Namissiguim communes of Sanmatenga Province, ViM’s area of intervention.
-Approximately 5,000 children age 6–23 months are participating in this cluster-randomized, controlled effectiveness trial.
-These participants were selected from the ViM program’s currently enrolled beneficiaries.
-The supplementary foods being tested include Corn-Soy Blend Plus (CSB+), CSB14, Supercereal Plus, and Ready to Use Supplementary Food (RUSF).
+The study was implemented in Kaya, Pissila, Barsalogho, and Namissiguima communes of the Sanmentenga Province, ViM’s area of intervention.
+Approximately 5,000 children, ages six to 23 months, participated in this cluster-randomized, controlled effectiveness trial.
+These participants were selected from the ViM project’s enrolled beneficiaries.
+The supplementary foods tested included Corn-Soy Blend Plus (CSB+), CSB14, Supercereal Plus, and Ready to Use Supplementary Food (RUSF).

-- Generate recommendations for improving the nutritional quality of Title II food aid and informing distribution programming and the processes that support that programming, from procurement through delivery
+- Generate recommendations for improving the nutritional quality of Title II food aid and for informing distribution programming and the processes that support that programming, from procurement to delivery

 Activities and Approaches

-- With Save the Children, provide technical oversight and management of the distribution of the four supplementary foods being compared
+- Technical oversight and management of the distribution of the four supplementary foods, in partnership with Save the Children

 Anticipated/Achieved Project Results

-- Developed appropriate behavioral messages related to each of the food types; examined how these messages are delivered through care groups, health care workers; and others helping beneficiary mothers; and reinforced information on nutritional supplements
+- Developed appropriate behavioral messages related to each of the food types; examined how these messages were delivered through care groups, health care workers, and others helping beneficiary mothers; and reinforced information on nutritional supplements

 Contact: Lucas Valente da Costa, email@example.com